Reviews, Best Prices, Comparisons, Expert Buying Guides

 Viewing Angles

-The Nexus 6’s AMOLED display offers wide viewing angles, with minimal color shifting or brightness loss when viewed from different angles.
-This ensures that the display remains consistent and readable, whether you’re looking at it head-on or from the side.
+The AMOLED display of the Nexus 6 provides excellent viewing angles, displaying very little color shifting and brightness loss when seen from various angles.
+As a result, the display remains uniform and legible, regardless of whether the observer is directly facing it or looking at it from the side.

 User Experience